scalameta/nvim-metals/README.md

 ```

 **Fair warning, they installation is probably all going to change.**
-If you follow the conversation
+In you following the conversation
 [here](https://github.com/neovim/nvim-lsp/issues/200), you'll notice a couple
 things.